-Multiple fatalities in shooting near New Orleans airport: local reports

-It happened near a gun shop on the 6900 block of Airline Drive in Metairie, La., just west of New Orleans
+Armed bystanders halt shooting spree that left 3 dead, including suspect, at Louisiana gun outlet: sheriff

+Authorities said the shooter killed two victims at a gun store and range before armed bystanders intervened

-Authorities in Louisiana are investigating a shooting that may have left multiple people dead, down the road from the Louis Armstrong New Orleans International Airport, according to local reports.
+Armed bystanders stopped a mass shooting in Louisiana that left three people dead, including the suspect, and two injured down the road from the Louis Armstrong New Orleans International Airport Saturday afternoon, according to the Jefferson Parish Sheriff's Office.

+"Arriving deputies located several victims suffering from gunshot wounds," the sheriff said in a statement.
+"Three individuals were pronounced dead on the scene, and two more were transported to a local hospital for treatment.
+The two transported victims are in stable condition."

-It happened near a gun shop on the 6900 block of Airline Drive in Metairie, La., just west of New Orleans, the local station Fox 8 reported.
+It happened near a gun shop and shooting range on the 6700 block of Airline Drive in Metairie, La., just west of New Orleans, and armed bystanders helped subdue the gunman, according to authorities.

+"At this time, it appears a suspect shot two victims inside the location, then was engaged and shot outside the location by multiple other individuals," the sheriff's statement continued.
+"The suspect is one of the deceased on scene."

+It was not immediately clear whether the good Samaritans were customers, outlet employees or other individuals.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives' New Orleans office said it was sending special agents to assist local deputies with the investigation.